This half term our topic is

 We will be answering the questions:

-What is life like in the Rainforest?
+What is life like in a different country?

 Here is a link to some fantastic books which link to our topic:

 We will continue to develop our outdoor learning in Class Two with outdoor themed lessons in Literacy and Science.